artela-network/artela-docs/docs/develop/guides/erc20-contract/index.md

 Upon successful deployment, the terminal will display the contract address.

-### 2.4 Call Contract
+### 2.4 Call the Contract
-Execute the following command within the `erc20-token` folder, call the Contract

 #### 2.4.1 transfer artToken to broker address
+Execute the following command within the `erc20-token` folder:

 ```bash